mharthoorn/Console.Routing/README.md

         Console.Writeline("Hello " + name);
     }
 ```
 The Flag has a default cast to bool.

-Alternatively, you can also use a bool parameter.
+So you can also use a `bool` parameter.
 The following method has the same command line signature as above.
 ```csharp
     [Command]
     public void Hello(string name, bool upper)